Faculty and Staff FAQ

 In order to receive Disability Support Services at OTC, students must report their disability to our office.
 The official process for this requires the student to fill out a Disability Support Application, located on the MyOTC portal; followed by an intake appointment with one of our Disability Resource Counselors.
 The intake appointment lasts approximately 1 hour and is an opportunity for the student to meet with our staff, become more familiar with our office resources and learn what services they may qualify for.

-The Resource Counselor will then use the documentation, the student’s application and other information to determine what set of services the student may qualify for, referred to as “accommodations”.
+The DRC will then use the documentation, the student’s application and other information to determine what set of services the student may qualify for, referred to as “accommodations”.
 The student is then provided with an “Accommodation Memo” via their OTC email to inform their instructor of services.
 We advise students to present this letter to their instructor in person so the student and instructor both have the opportunity to ask questions and discuss the accommodations listed.
 Some students still prefer to email a copy to their instructor, so please be prepared for either instance to occur.

 Instructors are only required to provide services listed on the official letter from our office.
 If you are unsure how to deliver certain accommodations or if the student is asking for services that do not appear on their letter, please contact their counselor listed at the top of the letter or contact Disability Support Services.

 There is a good chance that you have or will have a student with autism in your classroom.
 The number of students on the autism spectrum has increased dramatically in the past 3 years.
 Students with autism may or may not utilize accommodations, but there are things that you can do to prepare your class to accommodate these students naturally.